-Francis McGowan is a Senior Lecturer in the Department and teaches on a range of a modules including: European Political Economy, EU: Politics and Policy and The Politics of Governance: EU.
+Francis McGowan is a Senior Lecturer in the Department and Head of Department.
+He teaches on a range of a modules including: European Political Economy, EU: Politics and Policy and The Politics of Governance: EU.
 He also contributes to the MA programmes in Contemporary European Studies and Corruption and Governance.
-His research interests include the political economy of regulation, policy making in the European Union and energy and environmental policies.
-Recent articles have been published in the journals Environmental Politics and Geopolitics.
+His research interests include the political economy of regulation,

-Kai Oppermann is a graduate of the Free University Berlin and obtained a PhD in Political Science from the University of Cologne in 2007.
-Before joining King's College in October 2012, he was an Assistant Professor at the Institute for Political Science and European Affairs at the University of Cologne as well as the managing editor of a German-language journal on Foreign and Security Policy.
-In 2010-2011, he was a Marie Curie
+Dr Kai Oppermann is a graduate of the Free University Berlin and obtained a PhD in Political Science from the University of Cologne in 2007.
+Before joining the University of Sussex in October 2013, he was a Lecturer in European and German Politics at King's College London.
+He has been an Assistant Professor at the Institute for Political Science and European Affairs at the University of Cologne as well as the managing editor of a German-language journal on Foreign and Security Policy.
+Kai has recently been awarded the Venia Legendi in Political Science (2013) at the University of Cologne, on the basis of a professorial dissertation on the domestic sources of European integration and foreign policy.
+In 2010, he won a Marie Curie Fellowship for a research project on European integration referendums.

-Postdoctoral Research Fellow at the University of Sussex.
 He has also taught at the Free University Berlin, the Philipps-University Marburg and the Centre International de Formation Européenne (CIFE) in Nice.
 Before he took up his first academic position, he worked as a personal assistant in the German parliament, the Bundestag.

-Emily Robinson is a Lecturer in Politics.
+Dr Emily Robinson is a Lecturer in Politics.
 She specialises in modern British political and cultural history and is particularly interested in ideas about time - whether of nostalgia and tradition or progress and modernity.
 Her first book, History Heritage and Tradition in Contemporary British Politics was published by Manchester University Press in 2012 and she is now working on a history of the various meanings attached to the word 'progressive' in modern Britain.
 Emily came to Sussex in July 2013, having previously been an Advance Research Fellow at the University of Nottingham and a Postdoctoral Lecturing Fellow at the University of East Anglia.
 She has also taught at Goldsmiths College, University of London, where she completed her PhD.
-Her first degree was from the University of Cambridge and she has also worked as a thinktank researcher, specialising in party membership and popular participation in politics.
+Her first degree was from the University of Cambridge and she has also worked as a think-tank researcher, specialising in party membership and popular participation in politics.